kellyjonbrazil/jc/docs/parsers/dir.md

 - `/C, /-C`
 - `/S`

 The "Magic" syntax is not supported since the `dir` command is a shell builtin.

-The `epoch` calculated timestamp field is naive (i.e. based on the local time of the system the parser is run on)
+The `epoch` calculated timestamp field is naive. (i.e. based on the local time of the system the parser is run on)

 Usage (cli):